 \section{Inversion-free hysteresis control}

-The proposed inversion-free hysteresis control relies on an internal model principle and incorporates a high-gain integral feedback loop which aims controlling the hysteresis model $\hat{f}[\cdot]$, see Fig. \ref{fig:control}.
+The proposed inversion-free hysteresis control relies on an internal model principle and incorporates the high-gain integral feedback loop which aims controlling the hysteresis model $\hat{f}[\cdot]$, see Fig. \ref{fig:control}.

-If the internal model control loop achieves its goal, i.e. the modeled hysteresis output $\hat{f}:\, u(t) \mapsto y^*(t)$ follows the reference $r(t)$ close as possible, then the output of the integral regulator, which is
+If the internal model control loop achieves its goal, i.e. the modeled hysteresis output $\hat{f}:\, u(t) \mapsto y^*(t)$ follows the reference $r(t)$ as close as possible, then the output of the integral regulator, which is

-mimics the inverse of hysteresis mapping i.e. $\hat{f}^{-1} :\, y^*(t) \approx r(t) \mapsto u(t)$.
-With this simple idea in mind, let us analyze the bandwidth and accuracy of the hysteresis controller $u=g[r]$, especially depending on assignment of the high-gain $K$.
-Since we are eager to see in how close the internally controlled $y^*(t)$ value follows the reference $r(t)$, we consider the closed-loop control error $e=r-y^*$ as the main measure of accuracy in the feedforward hysteresis compensator.
+mimics the inverse of the hysteresis map i.e. $\hat{f}^{-1} :\, y^*(t) \approx r(t) \mapsto u(t)$.
+With this simple idea in mind, let us analyze the bandwidth and accuracy of the hysteresis controller $u=g[r]$, especially depending on the high-gain value $K$.
+Since we are eager to see how close the internally controlled $y^*(t)$ value follows the reference $r(t)$, we consider the closed-loop error $e=r-y^*$ as the principal measure of accuracy of the feedforward hysteresis compensator.

-Fist, we look into the linear case, i.e. without hysteresis, when a linear static mapping $y^* = A u$ is in the closed-loop of controller $g$.
-The closed-loop error transfer function is
+Let us first examine the linear case, i.e. without hysteresis, when a linear static mapping $y^* = A u$ is in the closed-loop of the $g$-compensator.
+The loop error transfer function is

-This is a typical sensitivity function which decreases towards zero as $\omega \rightarrow 0$.
-The corner frequency $(K A)^{-1}$ can be shifted to the right by increasing the control gain $K$, provided the $A$ feedback gain remains constant, cf. Fig. \ref{fig:frflin}.
-When allowing for variations of $A$, that is inevitable for a hysteresis nonlinearity cf. \eqref{eq:outharmonic}, the feedback loop remains stable provided the static $A \neq \mathrm{const}$ nonlinearity satisfies the sector condition, cf. e.g. \cite{khalil2002}.
-At the same time, the sensitivity function becomes degraded by the low bound $A^{-}= \min(A)$ that should be taken into account when designing $K$.
-The upper bound $A^{+}= \max(A)$, on the contrary, expands the control bandwidth, cf. Fig. \ref{fig:frflin}.
+The above is a typical sensitivity function which drops towards zero as $\omega \rightarrow 0$.
+Note that the corner frequency $(K A)$ can be shifted to the right by increasing the control gain $K$, provided the $A$-factor remains constant, cf. Fig. \ref{fig:frflin}.
+When allowing for variations of $A(\cdot)$, that is unavoidable for hysteresis nonlinearity, cf. \eqref{eq:outharmonic}, the feedback loop remains stable provided the static $A \neq \mathrm{const}$ nonlinearity satisfies the sector condition, cf. e.g. \cite{khalil2002}.
+At the same time, the sensitivity function becomes degraded by the low bound $A^{-}= \min(A)$.
+This should be taken into account when designing $K$, while the upper bound $A^{+}= \max(A)$ expands the control bandwidth, cf. Fig. \ref{fig:frflin}.

-Now we extend our above consideration of the error transfer function to the case of approximating hysteresis in the loop, cf. \eqref{eq:outharmonic} and Fig. \ref{fig:control}.
-For the mostly occurring and sensitive, in terms of stability, lag-type phase shift $\phi$, we consider a standard first-order lag transfer function
+Now, we expand our above consideration of the error transfer function to the case of approximating hysteresis in the loop, cf. \eqref{eq:outharmonic} and Fig. \ref{fig:control}.
+For the mostly occurring lag-type phase shift $\phi$ (also most sensitive in terms of the stability), we consider a standard first-order lag transfer function